Can I Answer A Question For You? (847) 257-5172 todd@modernathletept.com

 That being said, physical therapy will be a physical experience for you, so there may be some discomfort to the treatment process (primarily during manual treatment).
 But you are in control at all times — your feedback is a key part of the treatment.

-And we’ll discuss helpful tips (in addition to your homework!) that will aid in keeping you as comfortable as possible as your body is making improvements.
+Plus, we’ll discuss helpful tips (in addition to your homework!) that will aid in keeping you as comfortable as possible as your body is making improvements.

 What injuries do you treat?